 Drug overdose rates among teenagers are rising, and the consequences can be deadly.
 Teens who misuse drugs or alcohol just one time are at risk for an overdose.
 Getting proper treatment for drug and alcohol abuse or addiction can help prevent an overdose.
 An overdose is a life-threatening emergency that requires immediate medical attention.
 The Centers for Disease Control and Prevention recently reported that drug overdose rates are on the rise among teens.
 In August 2017, the CDC released data showing that drug overdose deaths among teenagers aged 15 to 19 years old had increased by 19 percent between 2014 and 2015.
 Most of the deaths were accidental.
 And opioids — specifically heroin — were responsible for the highest death rates.
-Also, while most forms of tobacco (nicotine) use continued to decline in 2017, according to a nationwide survey by the National Institute of Drug Abuse, marijuana use showed a 1.3 percent increase.
+Also, while most forms of tobacco (nicotine) use continued to decline in 2017, marijuana use increased.
 The prevalence of marijuana vaping, in particular, was considerable.
 Drug use and misuse can have both short- and long-term effects.
 And an overdose can occur after using drugs and alcohol just once.
 A drug overdose is a medical emergency.
 If you witness or suspect an overdose, immediately call 911.

 What Is an Overdose?An overdose happens when you take more than the normal or recommended amount of a substance.
 This serious and sometimes life-threatening occurrence involves the misuse of prescription or over-the-counter medications and illegal drugs.
 The improper use of these substances can be intentional or unintentional.
 When it’s intentional, it is referred to as a deliberate overdose.
 This is often done to harm oneself or commit suicide.
 An overdose that happens unintentionally is called an accidental overdose.